$0 Saskatchewan Adoption Quick-Start Checklist

 Original copies — not photocopies — of all three checks are submitted as part of your home study documentation package.
 Your Independent Practitioner (for independent or international adoptions) or the Ministry worker (for domestic Crown ward adoptions) will review them and confirm they meet the standard.
 Results that disclose findings are not automatically disqualifying, but they require a formal review process that adds time to the assessment.

-The Saskatchewan Adoption Process Guide walks through the full documentation checklist for the home study, including the three registry checks, the medical clearance form, financial records, and reference letters — organized in the order your worker will need them.
+The Saskatchewan Adoption Process Guide walks through the full documentation checklist for the home study, including the three background checks, the medical clearance form, financial records, and reference letters — organized in the order your worker will need them.

 Start with the complete Saskatchewan adoption roadmap at adoptionstartguide.com